REI worker organization: 2021

 In May 2021, REI dropped its in-store mask requirements, and employees staged a "sick out" and asked consumers to boycott the store on May 22, 2021.
 Workers at stores in Bellingham, Des Moines, Columbus, Salt Lake City, and Portland expressed to The New York Times their shock at the co-op's sudden change to its policies, saying they felt endangered.
 Several workers in Portland walked off the job when the announcement was made.
 REI later reversed the policy.

 2023

 In March 2023, REI workers in Orange, OH voted to unionize by a vote of 27–12.
 In April, its Eugene, OR location filed a petition for union elections with the National Labor Relations Board.
 On May 25 the company's Durham, NC store's workers voted 20-12 to unionize with the United Food and Commercial Workers International Union, after a four-day strike precipitated by the co-op's alleged retaliation against a union organizer.
 Durham's thus became the sixth REI store to unionize.

 In November 2023, workers at eight REI retail stores accused the company of dozens of violations of federal labor law, including retaliating against pro-union workers, altering working conditions without union consultation, and refusing to bargain in good faith with unions at stores that had voted in favor of unionization.

+2026

+In March 2026, HuffPost reported that unionized REI workers were planning to hold a vote to decide whether they would formally request that REI customers refrain from shopping at REI stores during the company's annual anniversary sale, held in May of each year.